Route 29-Route 250 Interchange Improvements

-As part of the environmental review, a preliminary noise study has been performed and potential locations for noise barriers have been identified along the lanes of the U.S. 250 Bypass between U.S. 29 and Barracks Road.
+As part of the environmental review a preliminary noise study was performed and locations for noise barriers were identified along the lanes of the U.S. 250 Bypass between U.S. 29 and Barracks Road.

 Additional noise analysis is complete, affected property owners have been contacted and the majority favored the installation of noise barriers.
 A final design for the surface finish of the barriers was selected by the city and Albemarle County in October 2014.
 Those barriers will be installed along the westbound shoulder between Route 29 and Barracks Road as well as at several locations along the eastbound shoulder.

 The project, known locally as the "Best Buy ramp project," is a priority for both Charlottesville and Albemarle County.